-BA (Hons) Business is accredited by the Chartered Management Institute (CMI).
+The BA (Hons) Business Management and Entrepreneurship course is accredited by the Chartered Management Institute (CMI).

 The course is delivered over four years, with a placement year in the third year (sandwich degree), or as a full-time course over three years.